YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 action can be used to select the input cones of all object in the top selection in the stack maintained by the :cmd:ref:`select` command.

-As with the ``%x`` action, this commands broadens the selection by one "step".
+As with the ``%x`` action, these commands broaden the selection by one "step".
 But this time the operation only works against the direction of data flow.
 That means, wires only select cells via output ports and cells only select wires via input ports.